Generation solar-like differential rotation: Result

 $S_\ell$ shows the fraction of the correlation from $\ell$ to $\ell_\mathrm{max}$ to the total correlation.
 Fig.~\ref{energy_flux_spectra}d shows the dependence of $S_\ell$ on the resolution. $S_\ell$ reaches unity around $\ell\sim5$ in the Low and Middle cases, while $\ell\sim20$ is enough for $S_\ell$ to reach unity in the High case.
 This indicates that in the High case, a significant fraction of the energy is transported by the middle to small scales ($\ell>20$), and the large-scale cannot transport the energy.
 We conclude that this is the main reason why the large-scale convection is suppressed in the High case.
 We also investigate the convection driving mechanism in the viewpoint of the scale.
 In the analyses, we assume the background density is constant in time.
 Similar to the spectral magnetic energy $\widehat{E}_\mathrm{mag}$ discussed in Subsection \ref{sec:magnetic_field_generation}, the spectral kinetic energy $\widehat{E}_\mathrm{kin}$ evolution equation can be written such as:

 where

 The result at $r=0.9R_\odot$ is shown in Fig.~\ref{kinetic_energy_transfer}.
 We note that while the Coriolis force should affect the spectral analysis, the amplitude is 1--2 orders of magnitude smaller than the other values, and we do not include it in our discussion.
 The general tendency is that the buoyancy drives the thermal convection and the advection, and the Lorentz force reduces the kinetic energy in almost all the scales.
 Also, both the energy production and the suppression on the large-scale is small in the High case.
 For all the contributions to the kinetic energy transfer, the velocity is multiplied.
 In the High case, the kinetic energy in the large-scale is reduced, and the reduction of the energy transfer seems an obvious result.
-To investigate the effective importance of the large-scale suppression, we normalize the kinetic energy transfer by $\sqrt{\widehat{v}\widehat{v}^*}$ (Fig.~\ref{kinetic_energy_transfer}b).
+To investigate the effective importance of the large-scale suppression, we normalize the kinetic energy transfer by $\sqrt{\widehat{v}\widehat{v}^*/r}$ (Fig.~\ref{kinetic_energy_transfer}b).
 The normalized kinetic energy transfer by the buoyancy $\widehat{T}_\mathrm{k(BUO)}$ is reduced only in the High case.
 We also observe the suppression of the Lorentz force contribution.
-These results indicate that the suppression of the large-scale kinetic energy is caused by the suppression of the buoyancy via change of stratification (Fig.~\ref{superadiabaticity}) and scale shift of the energy flux (Fig.~\ref{energy_flux_spectra}).
+These results indicate that the suppression of the large-scale kinetic energy is caused by the suppression of the buoyancy.
 The magnetic field on a large scale does not directly contribute to the large-scale suppression.